Porcelain Veneers Newtown, PA

 Porcelain Veneer FAQs

-Are you interested in learning more about veneers?
+Do you want to learn more about veneers?
 Read answers to common questions about porcelain veneers below:

 How long do dental veneers last?

 With the right care, porcelain veneers can last patients 15 to 20 years.
-Although strong and resistant to chipping, veneers can become damaged just like natural teeth.
-Continue to brush your veneers gently and floss between your teeth to properly maintain your veneers.
+Although strong and resistant to chipping, veneers can become damaged like natural teeth.
+Continue to brush your veneers and floss between your teeth to maintain your veneers properly.

 Can I whiten my porcelain veneers?

-No, teeth whitening treatments cannot be used on dental veneers.
+No, teeth whitening treatments don’t work on dental veneers.
 If you have old veneers that have become discolored over time, please contact our office.
 We will replace your old veneers with custom, new porcelain veneers.
-In addition, to keep your veneers bright, remember to gently brush them and avoid staining foods or drinks.
+In addition, to keep your veneers bright, gently brush them and avoid staining foods or drinks.

 How permanent are veneers?

-Dental veneers are designed to stay on the teeth for many years.
+Dental veneers stay on the teeth for many years.
 However, if you do not want to commit to veneers, you can try dental bonding or Lumineers.
-Because Lumineers are thin laminate, we can remove and replace them easily.
+Because Lumineers are made of thin laminate, we can remove and replace them easily.
 Dental bonding is long-lasting but not as permanent as veneers.

 How long is your mouth sore after veneers?

-Pain in the teeth and gums can last for two to three weeks after veneers are placed.
+Pain in the teeth and gums can last for two to three weeks after placing veneers.
 When consuming hot or cold foods and beverages, patients may also experience sensitivity.
-As you adjust to your veneers, any discomfort or sensitivity should go away.
+Any discomfort or sensitivity should go away as you adjust to your veneers.

 How do you keep your teeth clean with veneers?

-We recommend that you brush your teeth at least twice daily using nonabrasive toothpaste and a manual or electric toothbrush.
+We recommend brushing your teeth at least twice daily using nonabrasive toothpaste and a manual or electric toothbrush.
 To keep your teeth, veneers, and gums healthy and to get rid of food particles stuck between your teeth, it is also important to floss at least once a day.

 Will peroxide damage porcelain veneers?

-Patients should refrain from using toothpaste with chemicals like hydrogen peroxide or baking soda after receiving porcelain veneer treatment at our office.
+Patients should avoid using toothpaste with chemicals like hydrogen peroxide or baking soda after receiving porcelain veneer treatment at our office.
 Both of these substances have the potential to harm porcelain veneers.

 Schedule a Dental Appointment